altocodenl/tagaway/readme.md

    3. `import delete PROVIDER`: invokes `post import/delete/PROVIDER`; after the ajax call, it also invokes `import list PROVIDER false true`.
    4. `change Data.import.PROVIDER`: if there's no provider import information, or there is provider import information with an `end` field (which means that the listing process is done) and there's no upload information, the responder does nothing.
 But if there's provider data and a listing or upload is in process, then the responder checks whether `State.import.update.PROVIDER` has an interval function; if there is, it does nothing.
 If there's not, it sets an interval on `State.import.update.PROVIDER` that runs every 2 seconds that invokes `import list PROVIDER` and `query pics`.
 The interval also checks whether there's an error (`Data.import.PROVIDER.error` or whether the listing process is done `Data.import.PROVIDER.end`.
 If so, it clears itself and removes itself from the `State` (`rem State.import.update.PROVIDER`).
    5. `import retry PROVIDER`: invokes `post import/delete/PROVIDER` and then `import list PROVIDER true`.
    6. `import select PROVIDER start`: invokes `post import/select/PROVIDER` passing `State.import.selection.PROVIDER`; if successful, invokes `import list PROVIDER`.
-If `start` is `true`, the responder invokes `post import/start/PROVIDER` before invoking `import list PROVIDER`, to trigger the start of the import process.
+If `start` is `true`, the responder sets `Data.import.PROVIDER` with a placeholder object and invokes `post import/start/PROVIDER` before invoking `import list PROVIDER`, to trigger the start of the import process.

 7. Account
    1. `query account`: `get account`; if successful, `set Data.account`, otherwise invokes `snackbar`.
 Optionally invokes `cb` passed as extra argument.